it176131/it176131.github.io/_posts/2025-01-20-recent-posts-action.md

 This is where we leave my _profile_ repo for my _blog_ repo.

 The "Recent post action"
-step `uses` the action `it176131/it176131.github.io/.github/actions/recent-posts@recent-posts` from my blog repo [`with`](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#jobsjob_idstepswith) the inputs:
+step `uses` the action, `it176131/it176131.github.io/.github/actions/recent-posts@recent-posts`, from my blog repo [`with`](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#jobsjob_idstepswith) the inputs:
 - `readme: "./README.md"`
 - `num-entries: 5`